rkadlick/watch-list/README.md

 - **Vercel** - Hosting and deployment
 - **Sentry** - Error tracking and monitoring
 - **ESLint** - Code quality

+## Architecture Overview

+This project uses a Next.js App Router frontend with Convex as the backend layer for database access, business logic, and real-time updates.
+Clerk handles authentication, while TMDB provides external media data that is cached and normalized for app use.

+Core architecture decisions:
+- **Frontend:** Next.js renders the dashboard, list views, media cards, and management flows
+- **Backend:** Convex queries and mutations handle list management, permissions, media state, and collaborative updates
+- **Authentication:** Clerk manages sign-in, sessions, and protected routes
+- **Authorization:** list-level role checks control who can view, edit, manage members, or administer shared lists
+- **Data model:** media metadata is stored separately from list-specific tracking state, allowing reuse across multiple lists
+- **External APIs:** TMDB powers search and media metadata, with caching to reduce unnecessary requests

+This architecture keeps the app responsive and collaborative while centralizing business logic in the backend.

 ## 🚀 Getting Started